 It is normally the first option for silicone prototypes related to household items like kitchenware and baby products.

 You can choose the most suitable silicone material type based on your budget, prototype structure, function, application environment, and safety test requirements.
 Besides, you will find liquid silicone rubber prototype in medical and food processing industries

-Step 4: Making Mold for Silicone Prototyping
+Step 4: Making Mold for Silicone Prototype

 We use 3D printing, EDM and CNC machines to size metal molds for silicone prototyping.